-Trista Foster, J.D. serves as a Vice President and Trust Officer for American Bank and Trust Company, N.A. in the Quad Cities.
+Trista Foster, J.D. serves as a Vice President and Senior Trust Officer for American Bank and Trust Company, N.A. in the Quad Cities.
 She has worked in investment management and trust services since 2013.
 Prior to her banking experience, Trista worked as an attorney in the Quad Cities, licensed in both Iowa and Illinois, and concentrated her practice in the areas of estate planning, probate, trust administration, and taxation.
 She graduated from St. Louis University with a B.A. in Political Science in 2004, and attained her Juris Doctorate degree with a concentration in taxation from St. Louis University in 2007.
 Additionally, she holds the designation of Accredited Asset Management Specialist.
 Trista is a member of the Scott County and Rock Island County Bar Associations, a board member for the Quad City Planned Giving Council, a member of the Nonprofit Capacity Building Grants Committee for the Community Foundation of the Great River Bend, a member of the Quad City Estate Planning Council, and a long time member of the Backwater Gamblers Water Ski Show Team.
 Trista is also a proponent of charitable giving, and was named the Association of Fundraising Professional's 2017 Planned Giving Professional of the Year.

 Grishma Patel, J.D.